shahrajabian/Quadrotor-Simulation-Python/README.md

 This repository contains Python code for simulating a quadrotor UAV.
 It is designed for researchers and developers working on control systems and path planning algorithms.
 The simulation integrates the quadrotor dynamics using the Runge-Kutta numerical method.

+You can customize the quadrotor’s behavior and simulation settings by modifying the parameters in the 'quadrotor_parameters.py' file.

 Key features include:

 - Compatible with [Gymnasium  ](https://gymnasium.farama.org/) environments for reinforcement learning (RL) algorithms.